 The real problems with strategy

-I learned the hard way that the problem with strategy isn’t as much developing good strategy as it is in implementing strategy.
+I learned the hard way that the problem with strategy isn’t as much developing a good strategy, as it is in implementing the strategy.
 Not that we should underestimate the importance of strategy, but we should at least be cynical about how much of business strategy remains in the realm of ideas only, and doesn’t really change a business.